-"Darrin?," Samantha grabbed his attention.
+"Darrin?"
+Samantha grabbed his attention.

-"Huh?," Darrin answered distractedly.
+"Huh?"
+Darrin answered distractedly.

 "Are you sure you're all right?
 You sound different," Sam observed.

-"Just a lot on my mind, honey," Darrin said.
+"Just a lot on my mind, honey," Darrin replied.
 Telling her over the phone was not a good idea.
 He changed the subject, "I actually was calling to… uh… tell you that I think the Tates are going to bring over dessert."

 "Good thing I didn't start making any yet," Sam replied.